Shape Divider - Style tilt

 Can I bring my pet to The ISA when I visit or study?

 No. We’re sorry but students cannot bring pets to live with them at The ISA.
-Our facilities are not suited to this and there are H&S / Animal Welfare concerns with keeping animals in our accommodation here.
+Our facilities are not suited to this, the law prevents Dogs being kept within the student rooms / lounge / school building, and there are H&S / Animal Welfare concerns with keeping animals here, including the weather.
+We do have to consider the impact of things like fur, additional cleaning, waste, smells and allergies on our facilities and to the other students too

 If I want to have visitors or guests can they come and can they stay the night?